State Scholar Program

 - Refer to the State Scholar Finalists page for information about corrections, Illinois State Scholar Badges and submitting an appeal.

-- A sample press release, which can further assist schools in announcing State Scholars, also will be provided at the ISAC website after final announcements have been made.
+- A sample press release, which can assist schools in announcing State Scholars, will be provided at the ISAC website after final announcements have been made.

 - High schools choose whether to include their eligible students for consideration in the early processing cycle.